perryfranks/zmk_corne_prog_dvorak/README.md

 // nine_equal  9 --> =  | N9 --> EQUAL
 // zero_s      0 --> *  | N0 --> STAR
 ```
-Refer to the ZMK documentation for further documentation.
+Refer to the ZMK documentation for further information.

-Run run_keymap.sh to quickly push and start creating a new keymap.
+Run run_keymap.sh to quickly push your work and start creating a new keymap.

 ## Layout Diagram:
 ```